JulanZw/TibboBot/README.md

 › ping            – Responds with "pong" to check if the bot is online.\
 › cat             – Sends a random cat picture.\
 › source          – Get a zipped archive of the source code\
-› manage_channels – Manage channels for the guild (admin only)

 Implementation can be found in [this file](./src/commands.ts)